bengrunfeld/gae-github-console/README.md

 Create a file called `client_secrets.json` and fill it out according to the instructions at [https://developers.google.com/api-client-library/python/guide/aaa_client_secrets](https://developers.google.com/api-client-library/python/guide/aaa_client_secrets).

 Since `client_secrets.json` is listed in the `.gitignore` file, it will **NOT** be committed via Git.

+To automatically add certain teams to new private repositories, get the id's of the teams, and place them in a comma separated format within the square brackets in `repo.py` on line `69`.

 Upload the app to GAE.